 Suppliers shall communicate potential issues as soon as a risk is identified.

 AAM requires suppliers to establish a standard method of assessing and mitigating risk and ensure that contingency plans exist.
-These contingency plans must be developed and implemented to mitigate potential risks, and these plans should be validated and tested on a scheduled cadence:
+These contingency plans should be validated and tested on a scheduled cadence.